google/flatbuffers/docs/source/Tutorial.md

 </div>

-Then, assuming you have a buffer of bytes received from disk, network, etc., you can create start accessing the buffer like so:
+Then, assuming you have a buffer of bytes received from disk, network, etc., you can start accessing the buffer like so:

-**Again, make sure you read the bytes in BINARY mode, otherwise the code below won't work**
+**Again, make sure you read the bytes in BINARY mode, otherwise the code below won't work.**

 <div class="language-cpp">
 ~~~{.cpp}